nehiljain/100-days-of-code/log.md

 - Worked on a simple script to extract and post update from logs to twitter.

-Thoughts: Nex step is to convert to post commit hook.
+Thoughts: Next step is to convert to post commit hook.

 **Links to work**: NTS